ultraleap/Element/Language/ElementReferenceManual.md

 numbers = List.range(n, m)).filter(_(i) = even(i).and(i.rem(5).eq(0)));
 ```

+## Intrinsics
+Intrinsics are functions and types which hosts must explicitly support.
+All Element programs are composed from intrinsics to perform tasks.
+Intrinsics can be declared in source code using the `intrinsic` keyword.

+Intrinsics have a few special rules that differ from normal structs and functions:
+* Intrinsic functions are implemented by hosts.
+* Intrinsics can be variadic (types or functions with variable number of fields).
+Element does not directly support variadic functions or types however a few intrinsic constructs are variadic and can be referenced as long as their interfaces are satisfied.
+* Intrinsics may omit an interface as it may not be possible to describe in the language (due to allowing variadics).

+# Prelude
+Prelude is a base library of Element source code containing intrinsics and values implementing core functionality.
+The source for Prelude can be found [here](../Common/Prelude/Prelude.ele).

+### Bool
+`Bool` is an intrinsic type implemented in the Prelude.
+`Bool` is not a primitive type, it is backed by a `Num`.
+When creating an instance of `Bool` using the constructor the compiler must refine the backing `Num` to 1 or 0, signifying `True` and `False` respectively.
+The formula for refinement is `value > 0 ?
+1 : 0`, i.e. positive numbers are truthy, negative numbers and 0 are falsy.

+### List
+`List` is an intrinsic type implemented in the Prelude.
+`List(at:Indexer, count:Num)` is defined as an indexing function `constraint Indexer(i:Num)` and a numerical count.
+`List` has no special compiler support except that instances can be serializable when the return type of `at:Indexer` is serializable.
+`List` serialization is performed by evaluating all elements.

-# Interacting with Host Environments
+# Host Environments
 An Element program exists in context of a hosting environment (host) for dealing with it.
-Hosts are programs/libraries providing facilities for parsing, validating, analysing, compiling and evaluating Element expressions directly (interpreting) or transforming them into another format for export or transport.
+Hosts are libraries or programs providing facilities for parsing, validating, analysing, compiling and evaluating Element source directly (interpreting) or transforming them into another format for export or transport.

 ## Top-level Functions
 An Element program is always a function (referred to as the top-level function) that takes inputs and returns outputs when the program is run.
 There is no notion of a "main" function - any function that meets data boundary criteria may be compiled by a host.
-Top-level functions must only have serializable value types on their interface.
+Top-level functions must only have serializable values on their interface.

 ## Compilation
 Compiling involves starting with the outputs and recursively analysing all dependencies.